thiagoferreiraw/books/README.md

 ![image](https://media.giphy.com/media/dB6ogWRDUsMKuAWrqi/giphy-downsized.gif)

+## 2023

+**🤖 The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change (Tanya Reilly)**: The Staff engineer role is somewhat new in the industry and this book beautifully maps all the complexity involved in the role.

+**🌎 It Was the Best of Sentences, It Was the Worst of Sentences: A Writer's Guide to Crafting Killer Sentences (June Casagrande)**: This book explains some grammar concepts with the goal of improving wrtiten communication and tweaking sentences to get your point accross effectively.
+Important knowledge for any person working remotely and relying on async communications to get the job done.

 ## 2022

 **🤖 How to Lie with Statistics (Darrell Huff)**: Excellent book to get a better understanding on statitics concepts.
 This book was published in 1954, but remains as relevant as ever.